shadow89x/Portfolio/README.md

 # Portfolio
-Hello every visitors and recruiters.
+Hello all visitors and recruiters.

 You can see all of my portfolios in my webapp here http://sanghoonpai.scienceontheweb.net/index.html